-Students who matriculated prior to Fall 2021 should follow the rules in place before then but refer to the course website to ensure that you are fully acquainted with them.
-Students beginning their matriculation in Fall 2021 or later semesters should follow the rules described in this document.
-For specific descriptions of terms used here (such as attendance credit, hours of credit, feedback etc.), please refer to the appropriate links on the course website.
+Students who matriculated prior to Fall 2021 should follow the rules in place before then, but refer to the Canvas site to ensure that you are fully acquainted with them.
+Students beginning their matriculation in Fall 2021 or later semesters should follow the rules described in this handbook.
+For specific descriptions of terms used here (such as attendance credit, hours of credit, feedback etc.), please refer to the appropriate links on the Canvas site.

-Students pursuing doctoral degrees must receive attendance credit for 30 seminars (and complete associated assignments/feedback) in the ENVR 400 Seminar Series with at least 15 before admission to doctoral candidacy.
-PhD students must also present a seminar in the series no later than the semester before the one in which the dissertation defense (final exam) is scheduled.
+Students pursuing doctoral degrees must receive attendance credit for 30 seminars (and complete associated assignments/feedback) in the ENVR 400 Seminar Series.).
+PhD students must also present a seminar in the series prior to their dissertation defense (i.e., "final oral exam").
 Seminar attendance credits received by students while on the Master's track in this department carry over to the PhD track.

 Students must begin meeting the ENVR 400 requirement in the first semester of their program.
 They should register for 0.5 credits every semester they plan to attend ENVR 400 toward fulfilling its requirements.
-Students must receive a minimum of 4 attendance credits each semester to receive a Pass grade for that semester.
 PhD students continue to register and complete ENVR 400 requirements until they have received 30 attendance credits and have presented their own seminar.
 Students should contact the instructor of the course to schedule their seminar presentation.
-Typically, this should be given no later than the semester in which they intend to graduate and they should contact the instructor during the semester prior to the one in which they desire to present.
+This should be given prior to their dissertation defense.